momokatte/go-limiter/README.md

 - Enforce maximum action rate
 - Throttle rate on error count

-This package also provides builders for half-jitter and full-jitter backoff functions, which
+This package also provides builders for half-jitter and full-jitter exponential backoff functions, which can smooth out action retries.

 ## Online GoDoc